slmolloy/movieapp/README.md

 #Install
-You will need to create and configure an API key for themoviedb.org. http://themoviedb.org
+You will need to create and configure an API key for themoviedb.org.

+http://themoviedb.org

-Define a your API key as a system environment variable.
+Define your API key as a system environment variable.

 On Linux define a new file /etc/profile.d/themoviedbapikey.sh with the contents:
 ```